natelandau/obsidian-vintage-theme/README.md

 # Vintage theme for Obsidian.md

 A mixture of serif and sans-serif fonts with a focus on readability and a vintage aesthetic.
-Features

 - Dark and light mode support
 - Support for editing preview mode
 - Preview mode uses serif typography
 - Live preview edit mode uses monospace font and active line highlighting
-- Tweaks for Dataview plugin styles
+- Tweaks for Dataview plugin styles to match theme
 - Uses [Google fonts](https://fonts.google.com)

 ## Screenshots